JoshuaWordSmith/neufit-design/assignment/NEUFIT_DesignStudy_JoshuaSmith.md

 An initial draft of the api specification for this project was created in yaml following the OpenAPI 3.0 specification.
 It goes into greater detail what the API looks like, and I made a documentation site for it if you'd like to view it.

 The yaml file is about 20 pages of text if dropped into a PDF so I'm not including it in this document.
+Instead I made a simple web app to host the API spec

 To view the interactive specification go to https://joshuawordsmith.github.io/neufit-design/#editor